Dermabrasion in Washington DC

 Extremely effective for a variety of skin types and purposes, dermabrasion is often used to treat scarring left from accidents or previous surgery.
 Acne scars can be removed through dermabrasion, as can pre-cancerous growths known as keratoses.

-Dermabrasion treatments are more aggressive than microdermabrasion, but also lead to more significant results.
-There is a recovery time associated with the procedure, but the results are significant and long-lasting.
+Dermabrasion treatments are more aggressive than microdermabrasion and lead to more significant results.
+Although there is a recovery time with the procedure, the results are significant and long-lasting.
 Dermabrasion may be used in a small section of the skin or on the entire face.
-It is an effective stand-alone treatment, and is often used alongside other procedures, including chemical peels, facelift, scar revision or scar removal.
+It is an effective stand-alone treatment and often used alongside other procedures, including chemical peels, facelift, scar revision or scar removal.
 Dermabrasion may help improve your self-confidence as well as the appearance of your skin.

 Performed on either an outpatient or inpatient basis, dermabrasion begins with numbing of the area using local anesthesia and a sedative.
 Using a wire brush or a diamond-tipped burr, the outer layers of skin are scraped away by the surgeon.
 This procedure continues through multiple layers of skin until the ideal layer is reached.
 Following a skin cleansing, an ointment, wet dressing or dry treatment is applied to the face.
 Dermabrasion can take anywhere from ten minutes to an hour and a half.

 Following dermabrasion, the skin will be red, swollen and tight.
 There may be some tingling and itching that can be controlled through prescriptions.
-Swelling will go down in a few days, and scabs will form over the treated areas.
+Swelling will go down in a few days and scabs will form over the treated areas.
 As the new skin grows in, itching may be a concern.
-After two weeks, normal activities may be resumed, though intense exercise should be avoided for four to six weeks to protect the new skin.
+After two weeks, normal activities may be resumed but intense exercise should be avoided for four to six weeks to protect the new skin.
 In addition, the skin must be protected from sun for up to six months.